-Although rosacea is typically experienced year-round with additional flare ups in winter, eczema is often experienced only in the fall and winter.
+Although rosacea is typically experienced year-round with additional flare-ups in winter, eczema is often experienced only in the fall and winter.
 This is due to the drying effects of the season.
 Cold winds on exposed skin can aggravate these conditions.
-Strong heat inside can cause dryness of the skin and aggravate symptoms for sufferers of both skin conditions.
+The strong heat inside can cause dryness of the skin and aggravate symptoms for sufferers of both skin conditions.

 Winter Skin Care Tips for Rosacea and Eczema:

 - Use sunscreen.
 Year-round.

 - Wear layers of clothing.
 For some people, overheating of their bodies can worsen rosacea.

 - Use scarves or a ski mask to protect your face from the cold weather.
 This is especially important on windy days as the wind is extremely drying on your skin.

 - Allow your beverages to cool down a little before drinking them.